Exercise during Pregnancy

 Being active prior to and during pregnancy brings many health benefits, including reduced back pain and better preparation for birth.
-In particular, exercise helps to:
+Exercise helps to:

-- Maintain your strength for childbirth and the demands of being a mother i.e. lifting, carrying and nursing your baby
+maintain your strength for childbirth and the demands of being a mother like, lifting, carrying and nursing your baby.

 - Jogging (only if experienced runner)